-I had been to a couple of other places in Malaysia's state of Sabah and really enjoyed the diving so I was looking forward to visiting Lankayan Island.
-What I discovered there was more than just diving:
+I had made a previous trip to a couple of other places in Malaysia's state of Sabah and really enjoyed the diving so I was looking forward to visiting Lankayan Island.
+What I discovered there was more than just scuba diving:

 The beautiful island surrounded by turquoise shallow reefs, sublime easy diving in small unhurried groups, baby sharks and turtles visible from the beach and impressive marine conservation efforts.
 It all combined to make my stay there very enjoyable and memorable.

-Before going there I believed that Lankayan was only really for beginners but now I can see that divers of all levels would enjoy their stay.
-Provided you are not looking for adrenalin-filled excitement with big pelagic action every 2 minutes, you will be seduced by the easy-going diving and the paradise island charm of Lankayan Island Dive Resort.
+Before going there I believed that Lankayan was only really for beginners but now I can see that scuba divers of all levels would enjoy their stay.
+Provided you are not looking for adrenalin-filled excitement with big pelagic action every 2 minutes, you will be seduced by the easy-going diving and the paradise island charm of Lankayan Island.

 • Watch our Lankayan Island Resort video